When 9-year-old Elana Lugo grows up, she wants to be an Olympic gymnast with a gold medal.

 But coaches warn that even though the champions make gymnastics look easy, getting there takes dedication, stamina, and money.

 “Gymnastics looks cool, there’s no doubt about that, but it takes years and years of hard work,” Mangano said.
-“Before joining, it’s important for parents to consider the undertaking that the sport demands.”
+“Before saying: our daughter goes to gymnastics, it’s important for parents to consider the undertaking that the sport demands.”

 Mangano says that it is most common for girls to begin their gymnastics careers when they are 4 or 5 years old.
 Depending on coordination level, they will either be placed in a beginning pre-level class where they will learn basic movements, or they may go straight to level 1.